Distribution: Occurring on both sides of the Cascades crest and in the Columbia River Gorge in Washington; Washington to California.

-Habitat: Rock cliffs and rocky slopes at mid- to high elevations in the mountains.
+Habitat: Rock cliffs and rocky slopes from middle elevations in the mountains to the alpine.

 Conservation Status: Not of concern